 Svetlana received a university education in a completely different field.
 But she has never broken her connection with art.
 In 2006, she graduated with a degree in Interior Design, but soon realized that she didn’t have enough time to pursue her art.
 So she decided to follow her heart and develop her skills.
 She has always looked for ways to better implement her ideas by, for instance, taking photography, painting, and digital courses.
 For several years, she even worked with glass mosaics, art jewelry, polymer clay, and textile sculptures.

-Currently, Svetlana is using a range of materials, but polymer clay is her preference.
-She has recently been focusing on dreamy sculptures and wearable art.
+Currently, Svetlana is focused on mixed media sculptures.
+She is still using a range of materials, but polymer clay is her preference.
 Crystals grown directly on her sculptures have become an exciting part of her work.